atbcb/usab-uswds/_pages/about/budget-performance/fevs.md

 Each year the U.S. Access Board joins with other federal agencies in participating in the Federal Employee Viewpoint Survey (**FEVS**), as required by the National Defense Authorization Act for Fiscal Year 2004 (Public Law 108-136, November 24, 2003, 117 STAT.
 1641).
 Congress established a requirement for agencies to conduct an annual survey of their employees to assess employee satisfaction as well as leadership and management practices that contribute to agency performance.

+The FEVS results provide valuable insight into the strengths and challenges of the Access Board.
+The Access Board leadership will use the FEVS results to develop meaningful action plans aimed at improving the day-to-day operations while also ensuring we continue to develop a culture designed to enrich and improve the Access Board workplace.

 ### Survey Process

 The 2024 FEVS asks federal employees to provide their candid opinions on all aspects of their federal employment -- their supervisors, their work experience, their agency and senior leaders.
 The 2024 FEVS was administered by the Office of Personnel Management (OPM) from May 21st to July 5, 2024.